noir-lang/acvm/README.md

+This repository has been archived and its contents have been moved into noir-lang/noir.

 # ACIR - Abstract Circuit Intermediate Representation

 ACIR is an NP complete language that generalizes R1CS and arithmetic circuits while not losing proving system specific optimizations through the use of black box functions.